ryanrhymes/panns/README.md

 ```

-Usually, building index for a high dimensional dataset can be very time-consuming. panns tries to speed up this process by optimizing the code and taking advantage of physical resources.
+Usually, building index for a high dimensional dataset can be very time-consuming. panns tries to speed up this process from two perspectives: optimizing the code and taking advantage of the physical resources.
 If multiple cores are available, parallel building can be easily enabled as follows:

 ```python